 Sometimes, a foreclosure sale doesn't bring in enough money to pay off the full amount owed on the loan.
 The difference between the sale price and the total debt is called a "deficiency balance."
 Many states allow the lender to get a personal judgment, called a "deficiency judgment," for this amount against the borrower.

 In Nevada, the lender generally has the right to sue the borrower for a deficiency judgment after the foreclosure if it files the lawsuit within six months.
-But the amount of the judgment is limited to the lesser of the difference between the total debt and fair market value of the home, or the total debt and foreclosure sale price.
+But the amount of the judgment is limited to the lesser of the difference between the total debt and fair market value of the home, or the total debt and foreclosure sale price (plus interest).
+If the party seeking the deficiency judgment acquired the right to obtain the judgment from a party that previously held that right, the judgment is limited to the difference between the amount the party paid to acquire the loan and the larger of the property's fair market value or the amount paid for the property at the foreclosure sale, plus interest and reasonable costs.
 (Nev.
 Rev. Stat. § 40.459).

 Also, a deficiency judgment isn't allowed if all of the following conditions are met.